Mutual exchange - swapping your council home

 If you have any questions, please contact our business support officers on 01582 546528 or 01582 546228.

-Before you can exchange properties, a housing officer will have to visit your home to do an inspection.
+Before you can exchange properties, a tenancy officer will have to visit your home to do an inspection.
 If there are any repairs or removals, you will be responsible for arranging to do these before the exchange can go ahead.

 You will be sent a letter listing what needs to be done.
-When you have done the repairs, you can contact the housing officer again to do another inspection.
+When you have done the repairs, you can contact the tenancy officer again to do another inspection.
 If the incoming tenants are willing to take on these repairs this can be arranged by both parties agreeing in writing.

 You need to be careful when deciding whether to carry out an exchange because you will be accepting the property ‘as seen’.
 We will not carry out additional work or bring the property up to our usual lettable standard if it falls short of this.